psgonza/bynario_posts/2017-08-25-string-manipulation-exercise-perl-python-awk.markdown

 Here comes a small comparation of the performance of Perl, Awk and Python while parsing and splitting lines in a BIG ldif file with thousands or millions of subscriber profiles like [this one](https://raw.githubusercontent.com/psgonza/bynario/master/2017-08-25-string-manipulation_example.ldif) (I created this ldif file as an example, just for the sake of clarity)

-As in the example, one of the attibutes in my ldif files was a huge base64 string (more than 10k bytes) in a single line, which is not supported by slapadd/slapd (I have checked LDIF rfc and I don't see any mention to the 4096 bytes limitation, so it could be our own implementation) so the idea was to spit this line into 76 characters lines (as per recommendation)...
+As in the example, one of the attributes in my ldif files was a huge base64 string (more than 10k bytes long) in a single line, which is not supported by slapadd/slapd (I have checked LDIF rfc and I don't see any mention to the 4096 bytes limitation, so it could be our own implementation, not sure about this), so the idea was to spit this line into 76 characters lines (as per recommendation)...
 Something like this:

-Original line (short version)
+Original line (short version):

 ```
 ...
-key: SSBhbSBoYXBweSB0byBqb2luIHdpdGggeW91IHRvZGF5IGluIHdoYXQgd2lsbCBnbyBkb3duIGluIGhpc3RvcnkgYXMgdGhlIGdyZWF0ZXN0IGRlbW9uc3RyYXRpIGV2ZXJ5IHN0YXRlIGZa
+Service: SSBhbSBoYXBweSB0byBqb2luIHdpdGggeW91IHRvZGF5IGluIHdoYXQgd2lsbCBnbyBkb3duIGluIGhpc3RvcnkgYXMgdGhlIGdyZWF0ZXN0IGRlbW9uc3RyYXRpIGV2ZXJ5IHN0YXRlIGZa
 ...

 ```